How often do you hear about dogs who dig holes in your yard or garden? They might even start chewing through your fence or tearing up your lawn.

 Make sure that you reward your dog whenever they stop digging.
 Some dogs like to dig holes for fun, so you will need to provide alternative play options.

 It is also important that you train your dog to understand boundaries.
-Teach them to stay off your flower beds, vegetable gardens, and fences.
+Teach them to stay off your rose and flower beds, vegetable gardens, and fences.

 Use A Fence